SpecFlowOSS/SpecFlow-Examples/ASP.NET-MVC/BookShop/README.md

-SpecFlow BookShop Sample
+SpecFlow BookShop Example
 ========================

-This solution contains an end-to-end sample to show how to use SpecFlow for ASP.NET MVC applications.
+This solution contains an end-to-end example to show how to use SpecFlow for ASP.NET MVC applications.

 You can find more information about SpecFlow at [http://www.specflow.org/](http://www.specflow.org).